 If you’re up for a challenging couple of days in the mountains then the Giro Del Sorapiss combines 3 individual via ferratas that, as the name suggests, circumnavigate Mount Sorapiss.
 It’s not for the fainthearted and includes roughly 12 to 16 hours of hiking and climbing including the approach.

-Because of the amount of different iron paths available, I have recently put together a separate article with the best via ferratas around Cortina D’Ampezzo for all level of adventurers.
+Because of the number of different iron paths available, I have recently put together a separate article with the best via ferratas around Cortina D’Ampezzo for all levels of adventurers.

 Mountain Huts Around Cortina D’Ampezzo

-The chair lift up to rifugio Pomedes is one reason that puts this hut amongst my favourites around Cortina.
+The chairlift up to Rifugio Pomedes is one reason that puts this hut among my favorites around Cortina.
 The main reason though is the view.
-Sitting on the terrace, sipping a beer, watching the tumultuous afternoon clouds build up over Croda Da Lago or watching climbers going up and down Ra Bujela is a real treat.
+Sitting on the terrace, sipping a beer, watching the tumultuous afternoon clouds build up over Croda Da Lago, or watching climbers going up and down Ra Bujela is a real treat.